The Tower (Stern novel): Setting

-The story unfolds on the day of the grand opening of the brand-new "World Tower Building" skyscraper in Lower Manhattan, New York City, situated several blocks to the north of the former World Trade Center Towers, in a plaza of its own, a building whose height Stern specifies as 1,527 feet, with 125 stories, making the building 159 feet taller with 15 more stories than the World Trade Center's North Tower.
-The building is described having a stainless steel facade, with tinted green windows.
+The story unfolds on the day of the grand opening of the "World Tower Building" skyscraper in Lower Manhattan, New York City, situated several blocks to the north of the former World Trade Center Towers, in a plaza of its own, a building which is 1,527 feet high, with 125 stories.
+The building has a stainless steel facade, with tinted green windows.

 Morning

 In the morning mail, Will Giddings, "Clerk Of The Works," or on-site representative of the owner, "The World Tower Corporation," receives an anonymous envelope containing electrical-design change authorizations that no one in the offices of Caldwell Associates, Supervising Architects (represented on-site by Nathan Hale "Nat" Wilson) or Bertrand McGraw And Company, General Contractor, has seen before.
 These changes, as it proves, call for lower-quality material, simplified circuitry, or both; this would reduce costs for the electrical subcontractor, Paul Simmons, son-in-law of Bert McGraw, the general contractor, while eliminating the electrical-safety elements in the wiring of the building and rendering it sub-standard.
 The various characters start to track things down, involving the electrical engineer's office and the Fire Department, represented by Assistant Fire Commissioner Timothy O'Reilly Brown.
-(Stern reveals that Simmons's company, having been on the verge of financial ruin because of a poorly-bid electrical contract for the World Tower Building, reversed its fortunes beginning with the first of the change orders.
-His secretary proves not to have destroyed the originals, enabling her to copy them for Giddings.)
+The reader is told that Simmons's company, having been on the verge of financial ruin because of a poorly bid electrical contract for the World Tower Building, reversed its fortunes beginning with the first of the change orders.
+His secretary proves not to have destroyed the originals, enabling her to copy them for Giddings.

 Afternoon

 In the afternoon, the grand-opening celebration for the building commences and the 125th-floor Tower Room is filled with high-profile guests from Congress, the U.N., Hollywood, and the Mayor's office.
-During the affair, while various authorities are arguing over the change orders and the possibility of evacuating the Tower Room, a disgruntled sheet-metal worker named John Connors, who has no idea of the thimble-rigging of the electrical system that had made it fall short of minimum safety standards, detonates a stolen bomb in the sub-basement transformer room of the giant building in order to disrupt the event and discredit the building and its owners.
-(Connors had gone over the edge mentally three years before, when his diabetic wife, in the throes of diabetic ketoacidosis, was thrown into the police station "drunk tank," where she was deprived of medication, killing her.
-The incident had been poorly investigated, and Connors, who had done sheet-metal work on the Tower months before the day of the grand opening, which work had been his last real job, but had been dismissed from it, had sought revenge.
-He actually got in by bluffing his way past the two police officers guarding the site, who had not received orders to keep people out of it.)
+During the affair, while various authorities are arguing over the change orders and the possibility of evacuating the Tower Room, a disgruntled sheet-metal worker named John Connors, who has no idea of the sub-standard condition of the building's electrical systems, detonates a stolen bomb in the sub-basement transformer room of the giant building in order to disrupt the event and discredit the building and its owners.
+Connors, it is revealed, had gone over the edge mentally three years before, when his diabetic wife, in the throes of diabetic ketoacidosis, was thrown into the police station "drunk tank," where she was deprived of medication, killing her.
+The incident had been poorly investigated, and Connors, who had done sheet-metal work on the Tower months before the day of the grand opening, but had been dismissed, sought revenge.
+He managed to gain entry by bluffing his way past the two police officers guarding the site, who had not received orders to keep people out.